5 Key Financial Ratios and How to Use Them?

 Price-Earning Ratio

-Hence, if your business has a higher P/E ratio, the investors will be ready to pay more amount for the share price of your company because they expect it to grow in the future.
+If your business has a higher P/E ratio, the investors will be ready to pay more amount for the share price of your company because they expect it to grow in the future.

-Price-Earnings ratio = Share Price / Earnings Per Share
+Price-earnings ratio = Share Price / Earnings Per Share

 Price to Cash Flow (P/CF) Ratio

-A low P/CF ratio represents the stock’s undervaluation; however, in the early stage of your business startup, you may have a higher P/CF ratio due to lower cash generation and future growth prospects, you may have a higher P/CF ratio.
+A low P/CF ratio represents the stock’s undervaluation; however, in the early stage of your business startup, you may have a higher P/CF ratio.
+Due to lower cash generation and future growth prospects, you may have a higher P/CF ratio.

 Price to Cash Flow Ratio = Market Capitalization / Operating Cash Flow